mapzen/opzworks/README.md

     `opzworks ssh myproject::prod`

-* `json`

-  Update stack custom JSON.
+* `json`: update stack custom JSON.

-* `berks`

-  Build the berkshelf for a stack, upload the tarball to S3, trigger `update_custom_cookbooks` on the stack.
+* `berks`: build the berkshelf for a stack, upload the tarball to S3, trigger `update_custom_cookbooks` on the stack.

 ## Configuration